Haoming9810/CSS143B-2020Fall/exams/quiz/quiz-1.md

 DO NOT CHANGE OR REMOVE OLD TESTS OR ALL IS LOST.

 Submit your PR the same way as other homeworks.
+[Here's a reminder](https://github.com/pdgetrf/CSS143B-2020Fall/tree/master/homework/homework_2#work-instruction)

 In the submission, make sure your code has switched to the fix given for PR check to pass.